telefonicaid/fiware-cloto/README.rst

 ----------------
 There are two ways to check that fiware-cloto is up and running:

-The first one doesn't implies authentication and you will get the server details:
+The first one does not need authentication and you will get the server details:

 ::